-Respect for human rights is fundamental.
-ICMM members commit to uphold the UN Guiding Principles on Business and Human Rights, and to cooperate in processes that remedy adverse impacts on the rights, interests, cultures, customs or values of employees and local communities.
+ICMM members undertake to uphold the UN Guiding Principles on Business and Human Rights, and to cooperate in processes that remedy adverse impacts on the rights of employees and local communities.

-Developed with extensive input from NGOs, international organisations and academics, our Mining Principles establish baseline performance expectations for a responsible mining and metals industry.
-These eight requirements define ICMM's human rights performance expectations of company members.
+Developed with extensive input from non-governmental organisations (NGOs), international organisations and academics, our Mining Principles establish baseline performance expectations for a responsible mining and metals industry.
+ICMM's Mining Principles include eight Performance Expectations under Principle 3: Human Rights.

 3.1: Respect human rights